billhennessy/novela-hugo-starter/content/_index.md

 ---
 hero:
-  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
+  heading: Bill Hennessy, the most persuasive blog you will see today.
-  maxWidthPX: 652
+  maxWidthPX: "652"
 seo:
-  image: /images/hero-2.jpg
+  image: "/images/hero-2.jpg"

 ---